Loading ...

 • Training;

-In addition to that, you should outline the immediate response of the company to violating the policy.
-Don’t go on explaining the process in full entirety as there is a separate section for misconduct and disciplinary actions, but do mention the most severe possible punishment as an outcome - e.g. termination.
+Additionally, you should outline the company's immediate response to the policy violation.
+Avoid explaining the process in full detail, as there is a separate section for misconduct and disciplinary actions, but do mention the most severe possible punishment as an outcome - e.g. termination.

 3. Health and Safety Policy

 Your employees are your biggest asset, and therefore ensuring they work in safe conditions is your direct responsibility.
 In fact, if you employ five or more employees, then by law you need to have a written statement on general health and safety policy.
-It is an important clause to add even when you’re not legally obliged to have it.
-Just to ensure your staff aren’t exposed to any threats at the workplace.
+It is an important clause to add even when you aren't legally obliged to have it, just to ensure your staff aren’t exposed to any threats at the workplace.

 This section in the handbook should set out: